defrex/django-after-response/README.md

 ### Setting

 Set `AFTER_RESPONSE_RUN_ASYNC` to `False` to prevent After Response from executing the jobs in another thread.
+Please note that this is purely for ease of debugging.
+With threading disabled Django will wait for the task to complete before closing the request.